SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

     * Via REST:

-        1. Display your CA (or intermediate) certificate, which you want to upload to the Cumulocity IoT platform and copy its PEM value, which starts with "-----BEGIN CERTIFICATE-----" and ends with "-----END CERTIFICATE-----" (including the hyphens).
+        1. Display your CA (or intermediate) certificate, which you want to upload to the {{< product-name-1 >}} platform and copy its PEM value, which starts with "-----BEGIN CERTIFICATE-----" and ends with "-----END CERTIFICATE-----" (including the hyphens).
 Remove new line symbols (`\n`) if they were added automatically at the end of each line: `openssl x509 -in caCert.pem -text`
         2. Send it to the platform via POST request:

         ```text